-The original site development plan (ordinance 10-43) was approved to accommodate an approximately 20,000 square foot multiple floor office building with associated parking.
-The site development plan proposes the replacement of the surface detention facility that serves all 3 lots of the subdivision with an underground facility.
-This change must meet all MSD standards of design and function.
+The new development is seen as having an approximately 16,750 square foot retail/office building to house the proposed shooting range and associated retail and office functions.
+The original site plan was designed to accommodate an approximately 20,000 square foot office building with associated parking.
+The site development plan revisions would also allow the replacement of the surface detention facility that serves all 3 lots of the subdivision with and underground facility.
+These changes would have to meet all MSD standards of design and function.